linroger/FinanceCompendium/VIII. Portfolio Management/FINM Markets Foundation/Value-at-Risk.md

 The VaR is sensitive to the ordering around the specified quantile.

-* If two series do not share the timing of the returns around the $\quant$ threshold may happen.
+* If two series do not share the timing of the returns around the $\quant$ threshold, this issue may arise.
 * For instance, suppose we are looking at the worst-case scenario, and their worst and second-worst dates are swapped.

 ### Callback